Are we alone? New estimate shows alien civilizations in the Milky Way are incredibly rare

 "By searching for extraterrestrial intelligent life -- even if we find nothing -- we are discovering our own future and fate," said Conselice.

-Discuss: New estimate suggests alien civilizations in the Milky Way are incredibly rare
+Discuss: Scientists estimate the number of intelligent alien civilizations in the galaxy

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.